LA FONCTION OBLIQUE

 THE (NEW) YORK

-2023-ongoing, Mannheim / DE
+2023-2024, Mannheim / DE

 The former office tower, centrally located at the eastern entrance to Mannheim, is to be converted and made future-proof for the use as a hotel.
 The inner conversion plan is to retain the powerful concrete structure, make it visible and use it for the small-scale subdivision of a hotel.
 In contrast to these subtle interventions on the inside, the external appearance changes completely.
 The ribbon façade of the former open office becomes a perforated façade according to the new hotel layout behind it.
 In total, these interventions pursue the goal of transforming the building into a confident urban block that lives up to its prominent location and new function.

-Status: In Progress (LP 1-4)
+Status: Completed (LP 1-4)

 Program: Conversion, Hotel with 215 rooms